-For the uninitiated, central air is what whole-home air conditioning is more commonly known as.
+For the uninitiated, central air conditioning is what whole-home air conditioning is more commonly known as.
 It is a system that replaces warm air with air that has been cooled at a central location before being delivered to individual rooms within a house via air ducts or fans.
 It’s a very similar system to home refrigerators.

 Did you know that three-quarters of homes in America have air conditioning, with around 6% of all energy used across the United States used by air conditioning units at an annual cost of around $29 billion?